kurshatsov-andrii/rent-cars/README.md

 ## Technical Requirements

-- The application is built with React.
+- The application is built with Vite + React.
 - Routing is implemented using React Router.
 - Car advertisement data is retrieved from a dedicated server created on MockAPI.
 - The appearance and style of the interface are designed according to your preferences.
-- Pagination is implemented on the Catalog page, with 8 advertisements per page.
+- Pagination is implemented on the Catalog page, with 12 advertisements per page.
 - User actions are preserved even after page refresh.

 ## Additional Features